decred/dcrdex/README.md

 <img src="docs/images/client-pw.png" width="250">

 4. Connect to your Decred wallet.
-The client will auto-fill most of your wallet settings, but you will need to specify the account name.
+If using Decrediton, this will have been done for you The client will auto-fill most of your wallet settings, but you will need to specify the account name.
 If you haven't already, follow the instructions above to create a trading account.
 If you really, really want to trade on the default wallet account, the account name is `default`.
 Enter the wallet password, which is the password you set up with **dcrwallet**.
 Enter the app password you created in step 3.

 <img src="docs/images/decred-reg.png" width="250">

-5. Enter the dex address, probably **dex.decred.org**.
+5. Enter the dex address of your choice, probably **dex.decred.org**.

 <img src="docs/images/add-dex-reg.png" width="250">